 \section{Application to chiral TBG}

-In this section, we introduce the chiral model for TBG and prove that, for sufficiently large angles, it can be analytically decoupled into two independent Dirac Hamiltonians of the form of Eq.~\ref{eq_genericdirac} coupled to abelian gauge fields.
-The flat bands appearing in this abelian regime correspond to the first (experimentally observed) magic angle, whose existence can be understood as a consequence of the AS theorem.
-We contrast this behavior with higher (theoretically predicted) magic angles, which we show are not topologically protected by the index theorem in Eq.~\ref{eq_genericindex} due to their nodal structure.
-This difference has important consequences regarding the robustness of the flat bands, investigated in Sec.~\ref{sec_disorder}.
+In this section, we introduce the chiral model for TBG and prove that it decouples into two independent Dirac Hamiltonians akin to Eq.~\ref{eq_genericdirac} coupled to abelian gauge fields.
+In this abelian basis, flat bands appear when the total magnetic field flux per moiré unit cell equals $2\pi$ due to the AS theorem, which provides an intuitive picture for the emergence of the magic angles.
+The magnetic field distribution in the unit cell at the different magic angles will be crucial to understanding the robustness of the flat bands against disorder, investigated in Sec.~\ref{sec_disorder}.